jhermann/jhermann.github.io/_posts/2013-08-17-grand-opening.md

 * Change `images` and `stylesheets` URLs to be server-absolute, else blog posts won't render correctly.
 This was at least necessary for the theme I chose, and might not apply to others.

 And then what you see here is what you'll get.

+#### Locally serving your site

+To avoid the up to 10 minute delay of the github publishing queue, you can install Jekyll locally as `root`:

+{% highlight sh %}
+apt-get install ruby1.9.1 # on Ubuntu 12.04, your distro may vary gem install jekyll gem install rdiscount
+{% endhighlight %}

+Then within your git working directory, start an auto-refreshing Jekyll server process using…

+{% highlight sh %}
+jekyll serve --watch >jekyll.log 2>&1 &
+{% endhighlight %}

+Now, just save any changes to your posts or layouts, and then reload the instantly rendered result in your browser, pointed at [http://localhost:4000/](http://localhost:4000/).